-Power Rangers Samurai featured Ricardo Medina Jr as the villain Deker; a swordsman with a lust for battle after a curse was placed on him.
-This is much harder to watch after Medina has been charged with killing his roommate.
+Power Rangers Samurai featured Ricardo Medina Jr. as the villain Deker; a swordsman with a lust for battle after a curse was placed on him.
+This is much harder to watch after Medina has been charged with killing his roommate and pleading guilty to voluntary manslaughter.
 This also extends to Power Rangers Wild Force, which featured Medina as Red Ranger Cole, and the Rangers on that team used swords as their main weapons.

 For Buffy the Vampire Slayer, the speech to Cordelia about wanting to live in the world for a moment, in spite of her duty, at the time?
 Sad.
 Given everything Cordelia goes through over the course of Angel for her duty?
 Oh dear God. * sobs*

 The season 3 episode "Earshot" — whose plot involved a school sniper — was originally withheld from airing in the U.S. because of the Columbine shootings in April 1999.
-The season finale, "Graduation Day, Part Two" was also postponed the following month for similar reasons.
-Both episodes eventually aired later that summer, "Graduation Day, Part Two" in July and "Earshot" in September.
+The season finale, "Graduation Day, Part 2" was also postponed the following month for similar reasons.
+Both episodes eventually aired later that summer, "Graduation Day, Part 2" in July and "Earshot" in September.

 In the seventh season of The Big Bang Theory, the gang were asking each other if they had dated other people while dating each other.
 When Leonard asked Penny, she denied it, then didn't bother asking him the same.
 When pressed, she scoffed "Really?"
 This moment becomes darker when in the eighth season finale, Leonard tells Penny that he actually cheated on her while on a work trip just moments before their wedding.